 Applications for the 2016/2017 Cohort of JTEC Are Closed

 The 2016/2017 cohort of JTEC has been selected.
-They will begin their work together at the JCamp 180 Annual Conference in Springfield, MA on November 7, 2016.
-Program participants will take part in the year-long course from November 2016 through October 2017.
+They began their work together at the JCamp 180 Annual Conference in Springfield, MA on November 7, 2016.
+Program participants are now taking part in the year-long course that runs from November 2016 through October 2017.